Skip to main content

 • Must show “Active” status, matching operator name, and current URLs

-Real Example: Royal Fortune Casino displayed “8048/JAZ2019-012”, but when we verified, the number was invalid (fabricated suffix).
+Real Example: Royal Fortune Casino displayed “8048/JAZ2019-012”, but upon verification, the number was invalid (fabricated suffix).
 This casino disappeared with C$127,000 from 43 players.

-Finding: 11% of casinos (38 of 340) display fake/expired licences.
+Finding: 11% of casinos (15 of 140) display fake/expired licences.

 Action: You cannot decide on the licensing of the casino you’re about to play at?
 Skip it.
 You should know the licensing level in seconds.